 The survey also reveals that consumers have little brand loyalty, even to the biggest insurance brands.
-All over the world there's a growing tendency for customers to buy insurance from players other than insurance neral use of socialrecognise or entering intoedia plays ancustomers ar a bond with tgly important role ina bond with tives of people livingYet of all the companies, such as proprietary brands, online retailers, banks and the like.
+All over the world there's a growing tendency for customers to buy insurance from players other than insurance companies, such as proprietary brands, online retailers, banks and the like.
 And thanks to new technologies and the effective use of data, the market's new players are better able to meet customers' needs and quickly claim market share.